callowaysutton/ProfessorSearch/README.md

 - Want to meet up with a professor and discuss possibilities about doing some research with them?

 and probably a ton more reasons...

+## Want to Contribute?

+The codebase for ProfessorSearch is very easy to navigate, Server Side code is identified by whether or not there is a corresponding *.js or *.ts file for the *.svelte file.
+Svelte is used for templating out the front end.

+As of right now, there are two routes / and /professor/[string] where the string can be anything and as long as a professor's name matches within 75% of the query, their class times will be listed.

+The main page, under the route / demarked by the first '+page.svelte' is meant to serve as the page where users can search a professor's name and be redirected to the right /professor/[string] page.

+The class times can be found in the data/ folder which also contains class times from previous semesters.

+##### Side Note: I will probably setup a Github Action to auto download and compile class times
+##### so that shouldn't recurring issue.